8 Key Software Testing Methods

 Scripted tests are important to ensure that the software is ready.
 Exploratory tests, on the other hand, are important to understanding how real-life users might use the software.

 That’s why using a combination of scripted and exploratory tests is important.

 Manual Testing vs. Automated Testing

 Manual testing is done by testers.
 A tester might have a test script or test steps to go through.
 Or the tester might do exploratory testing manually.

 Automated testing is done by scripts or tools.
 A tester may set up the tool or script, but the test runs through its steps automatically.

-Both of these testing methods are important.
+Both test automation and manual testing are important.
 Manual tests find things automated testing misses.

 Automated tests add efficiency to the testing process.
 This frees up time to test more things, too.

 And automated testing is especially important for web apps.